nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ### [**Finding a Staff member within a Project :** `findstaff`](#table-of-contents)

-Finds the displayed staff list for staff with names that matches the keyword.
+Finds the displayed staff list for staff with names that matches any of the keywords.

 Format: `findstaff KEYWORDS`